AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-advanced.md

 # Advanced Varnish configuration

-Varnish provides several features that prevent customers from experiencing long delays and timeouts when the Magento server is not functioning properly.
+Varnish provides several features that prevent customers from experiencing long delays and timeouts when the Commerce server is not functioning properly.
 These features can be configured in the `default.vcl` file.
-This topic describes the additions that Magento provides in the VCL (Varnish Configuration Language) file you download from Admin.
+This topic describes the additions that Commerce provides in the VCL (Varnish Configuration Language) file you download from Admin.

 See the [Varnish Reference Manual](https://varnish-cache.org/docs/6.3/reference/index.html) for details about using the Varnish Configuration Language.

 ## Health check

-The Varnish health check feature polls the Magento server to determine whether it is responding in a timely manner.
+The Varnish health check feature polls the Commerce server to determine whether it is responding in a timely manner.
 If it is responding normally, fresh content will be regenerated after the Time to Live (TTL) period has expired.
 If not, Varnish always serves stale content.

-Magento defines the following default health check:
+Commerce defines the following default health check:

 ```conf
 .probe = {